 Sick leave may be taken to receive preventive care (including annual physicals or flu shots) or to diagnose, treat, or care for an existing health condition.
 Employees may also use sick leave to aid or care for a family member (i.e., children, parents, spouses/domestic partners, grandparents, grandchildren, or siblings) or a designated person (i.e., one who is related to the employee by blood or whose association with the employee is equivalent of a family relationship) who must receive preventative care or a diagnosis, treatment, or care for an existing health condition.
 A child, parent, grandparent, and grandchild not only includes biological relationships, but also relationships resulting from adoption, step-relationships, and foster care relationships.
 Additionally, a child includes a child of a domestic partner and a child of a person standing in loco parentis.

 Employees are limited to one (1) designated person per twelve (12) month period.
-There is a window of ten (10) work days for the employee to make this designation.
-Thereafter, the opportunity to make such a designation, including the opportunity to change such a designation previously made, shall be extended to the employee on an annual basis, with a window of ten (10) workdays for the Employee to make the designation.
 Employees may also take paid sick leave to receive medical care or other assistance to address instances of domestic violence, sexual assault, or stalking.

 Employees accrue sick leave at the rate of one (1) hour for every thirty (30) hours worked.
 Accrued sick leave carries over from year to year.
 The annual accrual and carryover of paid sick leave is capped at seventy-two (72) hours.
 Under no circumstances shall the School pay employees in lieu of unused sick leave.